toliaqat/xenon-wiki/Synchronization-Internals.md

 increasing number that gets incremented each time a child service owner changes.
 Given the above details, the **algorithm to compute best state** is as follows:

- * Select the document(s) with the highest **documentEpoch**.
+ * Select the documents from peer nodes that use the highest documentEpoch.

- * If there are more than one documents with the highest epoch, select the document(s) with the highest **documentVersion**.
+ * From the filtered documents, select the documents with the highest **documentVersion**.

- * If there are more than one document with the highest epoch and highest documentVerison, then xenon picks one of the documents randomly.
+ * If there are more than one documents using the highest documentEpoch and highest documentVersion, then xenon currently picks one of the documents randomly.
 Although, we could still have scenarios because of Network splits that two different documents may exist with the same epoch and document version, Xenon currently does not solve this problem.

-Once the owner node has computed the latest state of the child service, it will broadcast the new state to all peer nodes in the node-group (**Figure g**).
+Once the owner node has selected the latest state of the child service, it will broadcast the new state to all peer nodes in the node-group (**Figure g**).
 Also, if the latest state is different than the local state of the owner node, it will update it's state.

-After each child-service has finished synchronization, the SynchronizationTaskService for will complete execution and mark the Factory service's stats as AVAILABLE (**Figure h**).
+After each child-service has finished synchronizing, the SynchronizationTaskService will complete execution and mark the Factory service as AVAILABLE (**Figure h**).

 ![](https://lh3.googleusercontent.com/Zm2TZjiE2P_Kif1JprLAC0f0j_6R0o3QqsOvaISXle92OvibfxHEsqrh2jL270mLqPXx72kmgSCEH4PZ7TyE4-Uk3XSMmx0gyC4_GBZ0xnhEcxAIbi_c87_iyVgJA5Wtzlt6gaGi_6hIE1-HO4V1ws584E9zK1XwjiKfb12kcMoyueEov8sAGaGbBtGQQf3mPrmY_818jkWPtUStCUEOAabK6B-sO268jqbya-kDliFJdpAkgncR5907t3a0IJSHfr8AHD6SHWsU2ITdARnA5LoVSVxceCv6kY-xj2Hf-HjmlvPQaUmHbKT2kqG3uuaKYLaPfzHVJu5qGndfZYssyKLP9v_hinBAN0Y8SRDUxmlcRQu7F_LymAslmR4QG6jLNaNm-Chr-DUUtF7OsLo1CLywZoYygXdLnogbKqrffEVMkXHTYqgMuu2fxYw7ptKNLlZpIEh6AktDIE9vnL0xz-vJI2aZNKcDq3dZAZINCPLNlBNz17Y9v6AuPLKeaJvE-RjqFJ0xUd9trAsGGTKC2cgj5lEp8HKkJXV8bOyP09L8eipOcBcbLHDamyGGUmqBXDhRr2AKSmbnjY0JBoJ__JMNH9W5lnhDKMZYRtSJz0rWlPNc=w2048-h956-no)

 The above approach for Synchronization provides the following **benefits**:

  * Synchronization work-load gets uniformly distributed across all nodes in the node-group.
-This increases concurrency and reduces the overall amount of time taken for synchronization.
+This increases concurrency and reduces the total amount of time taken for sychronization.
- * Each child service synchronization request goes through the owner nodes as discussed above.
+ * Each child service synchronization request goes through the owner nodes.
    This ensures that any in-flight update requests for the child services get serialized without running into state conflicts.
  * The latest state of each child service gets computed and replicated to all peer nodes thus ensuring that the entire state of node-group becomes consistent.